• Committees & Knowledge Communities

 Staff liaison: Chris Hudson

-Meeting date: Fourth Friday of the month, January thru October, at 12:00 pm on Zoom
+Meeting date: Fourth Friday of even-numbered months, February thru October, at 12:00 pm on Zoom

 Government Affairs Committee